Art.Nr. 30973

 Conclusion:

-As surprising as the announcement was, the implementation was just as successful.
-If I had one wish, I would also like to have the model in a large 1:24 scale on the
+As surprising as the announcement was, the execution is just as successful.
+If I had one wish, I’d love to see this model in 1:24 scale on the

 CoMod Chris